 The following articles argue against the premise of that conditional

 proposition, at least for one type of thermometer:

 On April 14, 1967,

-He establishes the relativistic thermodynamical temperature
+He established the relativistic thermodynamical temperature

-as the reciprocal of the integrating factor of the quantity of heat,
+to be the reciprocal of the integrating factor of the quantity of heat,

 using the above statistical definition of entropy.

 This superior definition is shown, indeed, to be